eVAL-Agency/ScriptsCollection/src/game-arksurvivalascended/README.md

 ```

 (0 is minute, 5 is hour in 24-hour notation, followed by '* * *' for every day, every month, every weekday)

+### Cluster sharing across multiple servers

+Multi-server clustering is handled by sharing /home/steam/ArkSurvivalAscended/Saved/clusters with NFS.

+Primary server generates rules in `/etc/exports` and child servers mount via `/etc/fstab`.

+Firewall rules are automatically generated for child servers when their IPs are provided during setup on the master server.